Thursday, December 29, 2016

 Treasure Chest Thursday: Jean La Forêt May Have Owned a Record Player

 This is a sheet of paper measuring 8 3/8" x 10 7/8", just a little smaller than the modern standard of 8 1/2" x 11".
 It's a muted off-white, which may have been its original color.
 It has a watermark that says "BOND."
 Not only is the Kieselhorst Piano Company's contact and marketing information printed at the top, there's a music-themed frame going around the whole page.
 This is an attractive piece of letterhead.
 Glued to the lower right corner is a business card for Helen Moore, in the Phonograph Dept. at the Kieselhorst Piano Company.
-It was clear that I was going to be unable to detach the card without damaging the letter, so I've left it where it was.
+It was clear that I was going to be unable to detach the card without damaging the letter, so I've left it where it is.
 After peeking under the card and looking at the back side of the page, Miss Moore does not appear to have signed the letter but glued the card on in lieu of a signature.
 The letter was folded in sixths and came in an envelope:

 The envelope, 6 1/4" x 3 5/8" and yellowish in color, matches the letterhead, with the same company name, logo, and address.
 It is addressed to Mr. Jean L. La Foret at the rural delivery address he included in the short list of facts about himself and Emma that he typed in late 1924.